At U.N., Trump Threatens to ‘Totally Destroy’ North Korea

 Trump also took rhetorical aim at the 2015 nuclear deal with Iran that most countries believe has successfully curtailed the prospects of Tehran developing a nuclear weapon.
 On Tuesday, Trump signaled clearly that he is ready to walk away from the accord, risking further U.S. diplomatic isolation on a hot-button issue.

-“The deal was an embarrassment to the United States, and I don’t think you’ve heard the last of it, believe me, you haven’t heard the end of it,” he said.
+“The deal was an embarrassment to the United States, and I don’t think you’ve heard the last of it, believe me,” he said.

 The president’s remarks were delivered less than an hour after Guterres opened the 72nd U.N.
 General Assembly session with an appeal to pursue diplomacy in North Korea.